-Occurrences of the specified, expected adverse events (Appendix 2) will be recorded for all randomised patients from the time of randomisation until final critical care unit discharge during the treatment period.
+Occurrences of the specified, expected Adverse Events (Appendix 2) will be recorded for all randomised patients from the time of randomisation until final critical care unit discharge during the treatment period.

-Considering that all children eligible for PRESSURE are critically ill and, due to the complexity of their condition, are at an increased risk of experiencing AEs - occurrences of non-specified, unexpected adverse events will only be reported if they are considered to be possibly, probably or definitely causally related to the study treatment, specifically due to administration of vasoactive drugs or the patient's blood pressure, from the time of randomisation until final critical care unit discharge during the treatment period.
+Considering that all children eligible for PRESSURE are critically ill and, due to the complexity of their condition, are at an increased risk of experiencing AEs - occurrences of non-specified adverse events (i.e. those which are not listed in Appendix 2) will only be reported if they are considered by the PI (or delegate) to be possibly, probably or definitely causally related to the study treatment, specifically due to administration of vasoactive drugs or the patient's blood pressure, from the time of randomisation until final critical care unit discharge during the treatment period.